Add an in-product experience to a website

 Replace <YOUR_SITE_NAME> with the name of your hosting site, <IPX_SCRIPT_REFERENCE> with your script URL, and <API_KEY> with the value of your API key value (generic search token authentication) or your generated search token (advanced search token authentication).

-Template for classic IPX interfaces
+Template for legacy IPX interfaces

 // ==UserScript==